-Based on the data available on written and oral communication assessment, the data showed that, on average, our students are performing at the 3-Milestone and 4-Capstone level in both written (mean=3.3.44) and oral (mean=3.53) communication by the time they are juniors and seniors enrolled in our Agribusiness Internship course.
+Based on the data available on written and oral communication assessment, the data showed that, on average, our students are performing at the 3-Milestone and 4-Capstone level in both written (mean=3.25) and oral (mean=3.36) communication by the time they are juniors and seniors enrolled in our Agribusiness Internship course.

 - 2. Curriculum review.
-As noted in the Degree Changes section below, we have made changes to the curriculum in response to the increasing issue that some students in our upper division courses are not well prepared to complete these courses successfully.
-Our new curriculum, which goes into effect Fall 2022, addresses these issues but making our curriculum more prescriptive with a new pre-requisite core.
+As noted in the Degree Changes section below, we implemented changes during the fall 2022 semester in response to an increasing awareness that some students in our upper division courses were not well prepared to complete these courses successfully.
+Our new curriculum addresses these issues by making our curriculum more prescriptive with a new pre-requisite core.
+Students are now monitored much more closely as they complete a set of critical 1000 and 2000 level courses and are offered assistance and guidance when they struggle.
 We have also continued to add additional sections of online courses to provide flexibility for our students. - 3.
-Exit interviews and electronic surveys.
-For several years, the Department Head of Agricultural Economics and Agribusiness has conducted confidential exit interviews with selected graduating seniors.
-Virtually all graduating seniors were complimentary of the quality of advising and instruction in the Department of Agricultural Economics and Agribusiness and the genuine one-on-one care of the faculty for students.
-Since the 2009-2010 academic year AEAB has conducted an on-line survey of all graduating seniors to supplement the exit interviews.
+Electronic and Confidential survey of all students in the program.
+During the spring 2023 semester, a revised program assessment survey was deployed to students in the program.
+Rather than only seeking feedback from graduating seniors, we sought feedback from our students at large.
+A summary of some of the key data are presented here.